About Us

 Lucky shortly after these problems arose, I started working at a stable, and the operator of the stable happened to be a dog trainer.
 I began talking to her about my dog and she immediately realized the predicament I was in and suggested we start puppy training classes immediately.

 Reading the class syllabus I thought we were more advanced than the class.
 Whistler already knew how to sit.
 But did he sit the first time I asked him to?
 Would he sit when there were distractions?
 Would he sit until I gave him his next command, or would he just sit and then do what he wanted to do.
+Or sit only if I had a treat - or until he got the treat?
 He knew what the word sit meant, but it was always on his terms.

-We started on the journey of properly training and re-ranking Whistler.
-I came to realize how dominant and stubborn Whistler was!
+We started on the journey of properly training Whistler.
+I came to realize how difficult and stubborn Whistler was!
 I now know that Whistler came into my life to show me what I needed to know about training a dog and to introduce this passion to me, but at the time it was incredibly challenging, and I cried a lot.

 We went through puppy training once, intermediate twice (he passed both courses, but I knew he was not yet ready to move onto advanced) and we took the advanced course twice as well.
 Upon completing his formal training, continuing the practices, and expanding what I expect from him, I now have a dog who I have 100% faith in, off-leash, and even from horseback.